What is underpinning a house?

 Subsidence occurs when the supporting soil within the foundation moves away from the structure, taking away its support.
 This causes the structure to move, and although there are many reasons for why this happens, many are a result of either physical problems with the property itself or issues with the ground and the foundations.

 You won’t always notice a huge hole appear in the ground before realising your house needs to be underpinned.
 You may, however, notice smaller signs such as cracks in the walls and more severe cracks around windows and doorframes.
-In extreme cases, you’ll notice the property leaning to one side, and in all cases you’ll need to have a Building Survey (also known as a Structural Survey) carried out to discover the extent of the damage.
+In extreme cases, you’ll notice the property leaning to one side.
+In all cases you’ll need to have a Building Survey (also known as a Structural Survey) carried out to discover the extent of the damage.

-If you’re worried your property might be on the move, read more information about what to do if you think your property has subsidence.
+If you’re worried your property might be suffering from subsidence, find out more information in our guide: what to do if you think your property has subsidence.

 What to do if you think your property has been, or needs to be, underpinned

 The first and most important step is to speak to your Chartered Surveyor and have your property inspected by a Structural Engineer.
-The report will be able to identify any structural issues which will then determine if your property needs to be, or has previously been underpinned.
+The report will be able to identify any structural issues which will then determine if your property needs to be underpinned or has previously been underpinned.

 For properties that are structurally unsafe and in need of underpinning, the best way forward is to seek professional advice and expertise.
-There are many methods to underpinning a property, but if not carried out properly, it can lead to very serious damage or even the collapse of the existing property.
+There are a few common methods to underpinning a property, but if it's not carried out properly, it can lead to serious damage or even the collapse of the existing structure.
 Hire an expert with experience in subsidence and look for companies that specialise in it, that way they can tell you which type of underpinning is most appropriate.

 Once you know the extent of the damage, you’ll be able to get a quote from underpinning companies.
 All costs depend on how much work needs to be done, but there are many other variables to take into account too, such as the location of your property.